Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Experiments

+We evaluate the performance of the proposed \texttt{1AC~plane} method and \texttt{2AC~plane} method for outlier detection in presence of outliers.
+The outlier ratio is set to $50\%$.
+The other configurations of this synthetic experiment are set as same as using in Figures~\ref{fig:RT_planar}(d--f) in the paper.
+Figure~\ref{fig:Inlierset} shows the performance of the proposed methods against planar motion noise.
+It is interesting to see that the \texttt{1AC~plane} method recovers more than $50\%$ inliers and requires fewer number of RANSAC iterations, even though it performs poorly in translation estimation as shown in Figures~\ref{fig:RT_planar}(e--f) in the paper.
+Thus, the \texttt{1AC~plane} method has the advantage of detecting a correct inlier set efficiently, which can then be used for accurate motion estimation with non-linear optimization.

-\subsection{Motion with known vertical direction}
+\subsection{Motion with Known Vertical Direction}

-In this section we show the performance of the proposed \texttt{2AC~method} under forward and sideways motion.
-Figure~\ref{fig:RTForwardMotion_1AC} shows the performance of the proposed \texttt{2AC~method} under forward motion.
-Figure~\ref{fig:RTSidewaysMotion_1AC} shows the performance of the proposed \texttt{2AC~method} under sideways motion.
-The results demonstrate that the \texttt{2AC~method} performs better than all compared methods against image noise and provides comparable accuracy for increasing IMU noise.
+In this section we show the performance of the proposed \texttt{2AC~vertical} under forward and sideways motion.
+Figure~\ref{fig:RTForwardMotion_1AC} shows the performance of the proposed \texttt{2AC~vertical} under forward motion.
+It can be seen that \texttt{2AC~vertical} outperforms the comparative methods against image noise and provides comparable accuracy for increasing IMU noise, even though the size of the square is 20 pixels.
+Figure~\ref{fig:RTSidewaysMotion_1AC} shows the performance of the proposed \texttt{2AC~vertical} under sideways motion.
+The results demonstrate that when the side length of the square is 40 pixels, the \texttt{2AC~vertical} performs basically better than all compared methods against image noise and achieves comparable performance for increasing noise on the IMU data.